rhkiswani/JavaFF/README.md

 Or you decided to change any API/framework for new requirments.
 Lets take  logging as an example, now we have log4j, logback, JDK logging.
-At the beginning of the project you decide to go with the logback since it's so famous and faster than log4j and it's bundled with Spring , etc.
+At the beginning of the project you decide to go with the logback since it's so famous and faster than log4j and it's bundled with Spring, etc.

 After 1 year of the project you got a new requirements for the logging which are:
 - All logs should be localized
 - FATAL errors should be sent to a specific email

-Disaster right !!
+Disaster, right?!

 Examples for famous bugs in very famous frameworks
 ---------------------------------------------------